Cap-go/capgo/src/pages/blog/automatic-build-and-release-with-github-actions.md

           branch: 'main'
 ```

-This will release a tag for every commit in yout main branch.
+This will release a tag for every commit in your main branch.
 And add a changelog entry for each commit in the main branch in `CHANGELOG.md`.

 Don't worry if you don't have this file it will be created for you.

-To make this work you need to create a [PERSONAL_ACCESS_TOKEN](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) and add it in the [secret of your github repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `PERSONAL_ACCESS_TOKEN`.
+To make this work, you need to create a [PERSONAL_ACCESS](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) _it in_ your GitHub [secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets "GitHub secrets") as `PERSONAL_ACCESS_TOKEN`.

 This is necessary to let the CI commit the changelog.

-When you create the token choose expiration as `never` and the scope as `repo`.
+When you create the token, choose expiration as `never` and the scope as `repo`.

-Lastly, to let the tool understand where your version is saved you need to create the file `.cz.toml` at the root of your repository.
+Lastly, to let the tool understand where your version is saved you have to create the file `.cz.toml` at the root of your repository.

-and add this inside :
+And add this inside :

 ```toml
 [tool.commitizen]
 name = "cz_conventional_commits"